Undistraction/undistraction-com/src/content/pages/home/main.md

   for modelling a grid and accessing its metrics.

-If you'd like to see the code I write you can take a look at my [Github Account](https://github.com/Undistraction) and to see what I've been stuggling with recently have a look at my
+If you'd like to see the code I write you can take a look at my [Github](https://github.com/Undistraction) and to see what I've been stuggling with recently have a look at my
 [Stack Overflow Profile](https://stackoverflow.com/users/138601/undistraction)
 (I'm in the top 2% of contributors and my questions and answers have reached around 1.6 million people).